wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 letter acronyms; I didn't know if I wanted EC2, ECS or EKS, or if I should choose EBS or EFS when running an instance in VPC.

-At the beginning I used a lot the AWS Web Console to study the most commonly used services.
+At the beginning I used a lot the AWS web console to study the most commonly used services.
 For example, I clicked on the "Launch new instance" button, answered a series of questions — often just accepting the proposed default values —, then I watched the instance booting.
 I traced the details of the